 The canyon boasts spectacular waterfalls, dramatic rock formations, and ancient caves, along with the possibility to spot the occasional river crocodile and other creatures that call this area their home.
 Along the way, you can stop at Chiapa de Corzo, a pueblo magico and the first city founded by the Spanish in the 16th century.

 The raison d’être for most people to visit Chiapas is to travel to San Cristobal de Las Casas.
-Take the time to enjoy the city at a relaxed pace and try to dedicate a couple of days to explore it.
+Take the time to enjoy the city at a relaxed pace and try to dedicate a couple of days to exploring it.

 Most residents of the town are indigenous, giving San Cristobal a little more of a cultural flair than a lot of other travel destinations in the country.
 Take the free walking tour and then enjoy taking the time to get lost among the narrow cobbled streets.